 There are demigenders, which you could also describe as “partial” genders.

 And many, many more.
-I include a list of gender identities on my gender lexicon page if you want to check some of those out.
-There are a whole lot still for me to add.
+I have a list of gender identities if you want to check some of those out.
+This isn’t a comprehensive list—there’s an incredible diversity in how people experience gender all over the world.

 Are nonbinary people transgender?